Thursday, August 29, 2019

 Much like Bless Your Heart, its vagueness is its versatility.
 Said nicely, they won't even know it's a curse; said with verbal stink, it's obviously a curse but multi-layered:

-• Does it mean they are so screwed up that their dysfunction outstrips your ability to provide aid to them?
+• Does it mean they are so screwed up that their dysfunction outstrips your ability to provide aid to them now, leaving only a future possibility?

 • Does it mean that you sincerely hope that in the future they will ask for help from you, giving you the pleasure of telling them "No, I won't help you" ?